WSU-kduncan/s24cicd-ZandState/README-CD.md

     - For the webhook to start you need to vim the webhook.service file in the `/lib/systemd/system` and configure it to point to your `.json` file for your hook in the home directory.
     - ![pull and restart from dockerhub](./images_Project4/webservicehookconf.png)
     - Once this is all done do `sudo systemctl daemon-reload` then `sudo systemctl restart webhook.service` because the changes where made to the webhook servie file and once this is done the changes will take effect.
     - To configure Github to message the listener go to the repos settings and click on the webhooks setting.
-Put the url of the hook in the webhook section.
-Then
+Put the url of the hook in the webhook payload url section.
+Then choose select individual event, choose workflow run event, and add the webhook.